James Madison University: Music

-JMU is home to nine a cappella ensembles: four all-female, three all-male, and two co-educational groups.
+JMU is home to ten a cappella ensembles: four all-female, three all-male, and three co-educational groups.
 They are nationally recognized, with many of them featured on the Best of College A Cappella (BOCA) yearly compilation albums.
 Several of the groups, such as Note-oriety and The Overtones, have gone "viral" for their music videos, "Pretty Hurts" and "Say Love", respectively.
-Note-oriety has also performed at the White House in Washington, D.C.
+Note-oriety also performed at the White House in 2019.